planck-repl/planck/site/src/scripts.md

 When writing scripts, getting input from standard input is quite useful.
 Clojure has two dynamic vars, `core/*in*` and `core/*out*`.
 Whenever you use `println`, you're actually printing to whatever `core/*out*` is bound to.
-Clojurescript has its own `*out*` which lives in `cljs.core`, but it lacks (for obvious reaons) `*in*`.
+ClojureScript has its own `*out*` which lives in `cljs.core`, but it lacks (for obvious reaons) `*in*`.
 Planck, though provides `planck.core/*in*` which lets you interact with standard input.